qasimwarraich/cli-tutor/lessons/lesson1.md

-# Lesson 1
+# Basics of Textual Interaction

+This lesson will introduce you to the very basics of command line interaction.

 ## Step Help

-Welcome to the command line, this may look intimidating but, this tutorial will introduce you to the concepts you need to be familiar with to thrive at the command line.
+Welcome to the command line, this may look intimidating but, this
+tutorial will introduce you to the concepts you need to be familiar
+with to thrive at the command line.
+When you are ready type 'n' or 'next' and hit enter to continue.

 ## Step Prompt

 This funny looking line below you is called the "prompt".
 It displays information about the:

 current user = {{GetUser}} ← You!